Best Optional Subject for UPSC CSE: Success Rate, How to Select and More

 Debunking the myths

-Before we discuss, which optional is best for the UPSC CSE exam, lets debunk some myths associated with the optional subjects.
+Before we discuss which optional is best for the UPSC CSE exam, let’s debunk some myths associated with optional subjects.
+At APTI PLUS, a leading UPSC coaching in Kolkata, we often encounter misconceptions that can mislead aspirants in their decision-making.

 How not to choose an optional?